 With SeedProd’s drag and drop builder, you can easily add links to other resources on your site like blog posts, case studies, white papers, and more.

 If you use content upgrades, you could even include links to blog posts that are related to the one they were just reading before they downloaded their upgrade.

 You can also display recommended products in less than a minute with SeedProd.

 With SeedProd’s custom WooCommerce blocks, simply drag a block like Best Selling Products onto your thank you page and drop it into place.

 Now, visitors to your thank you page can easily check out other important pages on your site and discover popular products they can buy.

 Psychologists know that people are more likely to commit to something after making an initial, smaller commitment.
 What this means for marketers is that people are more likely to buy something from you after they have already bought an initial, smaller item.

 This small, inexpensive item is known as a “tripwire”.

-Tripwires work by being so low priced that they are a no-brainer to purchase.
-Then, once you’ve gained committment to that small item, you can gradually offer more and more expensive options.
+Tripwires work by being so low-priced that they are a no-brainer to purchase.
+Then, once you’ve gained a commitment to that small item, you can gradually offer more and more expensive options.

 However, this process of gradually asking for greater commitments doesn’t actually begin with the tripwire: it begins when someone opts in for your lead magnet.